Appendix B.1 - Allowing Space for Not-Knowing: What My Journal Teaches Me, Part 1

 My reflections: MN Methodological Notes are where I talked to myself about what I was doing, the inquiry process I was going through, and the resulting products.
 Methodological Notes became part of my “audit trail” which serves as a record for review by others in establishing the quality of this study.

-In the sample in Table I and in all examples given throughout this paper, ONLY the Actual Entry is from my journal.
-All the other fieldnotes have been made recently to make sense of the entry.
+In Table I is a sample of my fieldnotes from a journal entry on page 3 of the 1989 journal.
+In ths sample and in all examples given throughout this paper, ONLY the Actual Entry is from my journal, and it is printed in italics to stand out.
+All the other fieldnotes were made later to make sense of the entry.

 How did I go about making fieldnotes?
 I started to copy an entry from my handwritten journal onto the word processor.
-When something occurred to me that I wanted to say about that part of the entry, I summarized that part (PP), and wrote my thoughts about it, labeling these reflections as mentioned above either as PN, TN, or MN.
+When something occurred to me that I wanted to say about that part of the entry, I summarized that part (PP), and wrote my thoughts about it, labeling these reflections as mentioned above either as PN (Person Notes), TN (Theoretical Notes), or MN (Methodological Notes).
 I continued copying from the journal and trying to react fully to what I had seen in the entry.
 Some of these reflective notes were very short while others were a page or more; the personal notes and theoretical notes sometimes became quite long as I grappled with the meaning I was making of the journal entry.

 AE – (89F2-p3d-8/22) Carolyn came early to class to tell me she had already finished her first book.
 “I read 90 minutes last night.”
 She told me about questions she had as she read: “Why did it have that title Three Mile House?”
 She told about how she figured out the answer.
 “The author told where four miles was on his jogging route and later that the house was about a mile closer than that.”
 In other words, she had made an inference.
 She also told about sticking with the book until it was finished.